-The majority of the site has been disturbed by agricultural activities, especially the central and eastern part of the property.
-Large portions are currently utilised for maize crops, thereby limiting any loss of natural vegetation in the area.
+A large portion of the site has been disturbed by agricultural activities, especially the north- eastern part of the property.
+The rest of the site is relatively undisturbed and covered in natural vegetation (grassveld).

 The topography is also ideal, as the property is generally flat, with very little gradient.